omerio/knockout-app/docs/DOCS.md

 });
 ````

 The Knockout component's template can be a string of markup, an id of an existing element or others as explained the [documentation](http://Knockout.com/documentation/component-registration.html#specifying-a-template).
 When the template markup is very large it's difficult adding it as a string and difficult to maintain.
 Luckily Knockout provides the ability to add custom template loaders so the template for a component can be loaded remotely from a file using AJAX.
 This approach ensures the template is only loaded when the component is initialized.
-For example the `serviceCredits.html` component template file is only requested when the user selects a row on the customers table.
-Here is a definition of a custom component [template loader](http://Knockout.com/documentation/component-loaders.html).
+For example in our case, the `serviceCredits.html` component template file is only requested when the user selects a row on the customers table.
+Here is a definition of a custom component [template loader](http://Knockout.com/documentation/component-loaders.html) that uses AJAX to load component templates from the server.

-##Component After Render
+### Template afterRender Function
 The Knockout template provides an ability to bind an `afterRender` callback.
 This can be used if you need to do further processing of the generated component markup after Knockout has finished processing and rendering it.
 This is handy if you use libraries like [jQuery UI](https://jQueryui.com/) to create widgets after the Knockout template is rendered.

 **Note:** Knockout remembers the location of each bound HTML element, libraries like jQuery UI do actually modify the DOM so you might experience issues where after initializing jQuery, Knockout bindings don't work anymore.

 ````html